vishwajith1530/The-Maze-Game/.github/README.md

 ## Contact

-You can reach out to me at [info@movie-verse.com](mailto:info@movie-verse.com) if you have any queries or feedback regarding the project.
+You can reach out to me at [vishwajithraj@gmail.com](mailto:vishwajithraj@gmail.com) if you have any queries or feedback regarding the project.

 ---

-Created with ❤️ in 2024 by [Son Nguyen](https://github.com/hoangsonww).
+Created with ❤️ in 2024 by [Vishwajith Rajendran](https://github.com/vishwajith1530).
 Thank you for visiting and playing the game! 🚀